cipherstash-archive/cipherstash.js/packages/stashjs/README.md

 ![Console Home Screen](./.images/console_home_screen.png)

-We've already created a workspace for you so there's nothing more you need to do.
+We've already created a workspace for you, so there's nothing more you need to do.
 For now, just make a note of the ID of your workspace, we'll use it later.

 ## Step 4: Verify Your E-mail Address